benhoyt/benhoyt.github.com/writings/2020-06-09-lightweight-google-analytics-alternatives.md

 developer-friendly tool with easy self-hosting will probably prefer GoatCounter.</p>

-<p>In the next week or two, we'll be publising a second article on
+<p>In the next week or two, we'll be publishing a second article on
 heavier-weight GA alternatives, as well as looking at tools that provide analytics from web server logs.</p>